Verified July 2026 · Cited to primary sources

 Grade CEarly / foreign human data only

-Semax is not FDA-approved (it is approved in Russia) and is under FDA review (July 24, 2026 PCAC).
-Human evidence is Grade C — real Russian trials, but no Western replication.
+Semax is not FDA-approved (it is approved in Russia) and remains under FDA review.
+On July 24, 2026 the PCAC panel voted 8 to 5 (1 abstention) to recommend adding it to the 503A list for cerebral ischemia, migraine and trigeminal neuralgia, but that is advisory and the FDA has not acted.
+Human evidence is Grade C: real Russian trials, but no Western replication.
 For the anxiety-focused sister peptide, see our Selank page and our cognitive-peptides hub.

 See the evidence →